LUNNA-GUY13/Colonic-python-IDE/README.md

 #  Colonic IDE & Language

 Welcome to COLONICAL, a Language with and fricking awesome IDE.
-This project is for the people who like brainf**k but wish it was just ... more capitalist? (and also had a built-in IDE and with cheat codes), then this counts I guess.(ALSO it's noting like brainf##k)
+This project is for the people who like brainf**k but wish it was just ... more capitalist? (and also had a built-in IDE and with cheat codes), then this counts I guess.(ALSO it's nothing like brainf##k)

 ## What is this?